-Following the exhibit of some of the ‘Lost Highway’ drawings – sketches done from the front seat of the tour van over the last couple years – at Galeria Pedro Oliveira in Porto, Portugal in 2013, a more extensive exhibition of these works opens at Galerie Jan Dhaese, Gent, Belgium and runs from March 30-May 4, 2014.
-A catalog which includes a CD with exclusive material will also be launched at the opening.
-The catalog is also available from Copyright Bookshop in Gent, Belgium, HERE.
+I have been exhibiting my ‘Lost Highway’ drawings – sketches done from the front seat of the tour van – over the last couple years, first at Galeria Pedro Oliveira in Porto, Portugal in 2013, and more recently at Galerie Jan Dhaese, Gent, Belgium and One Mile Gallery, Kingston, NY in 2014.
+A catalog which includes a CD with exclusive material was launched at the Jan Dhaese opening, created with the Belgian book designers Posture.
+The catalog is limited, and available from Copyright Bookshop in Gent, Belgium, HERE.

 LEE RANALDO – LOST HIGHWAY DRAWINGS

 One of the many things that has always preoccupied me with drawing is capturing landscape.
 As one who travels a great deal, I value the quick sketch made of an interesting vista.
 The Lost Highway series of drawings continue to develop an interest of mine which began in the late 70s, namely how to capture the landscape as it rolls by the window of a moving car – that elemental vehicle of the Twentieth Century.
 In 1976, while still an art student, I did some highway/landscape sketches out the front window of a van as a friend and I rolled down the East Coast from New York to Key West, Florida and back.
 At the time I was learning about the process of intaglio etching.
 I turned one of the studies into a 3-plate color etching while studying multi-plate, multi-color tequniques, Route 95—Georgia.
 Little did I know Iʼd still be doing similar work – drawing rolling highways – more than 30 years later.